5167ViBots/ChairParadeBot/README.md

-# TShirtLauncherRobot
+# ChairParadeBot

-Code to control a tshirt launching robot
+Code to control a rboot and attached recliner\